shejz/IEEE-CIS-Fraud-Detection/README.md

 ## Model
 **Model**:

-**Evaluation Metric**: The evaluation index was AUC with imbalanced data with few isFraud = 1 data.
+**Performance Metric**: The evaluation index was AUC with imbalanced data with few isFraud = 1 data.

 **Training and verification**: